Keyboard shortcuts

 }

-Step 2: Instantiate the WebClient
+Step 2: Set up the WebClient

 Create lib/createMintConsume.ts

+First, we'll create a separate file for our blockchain logic.
 In the project root, create a folder lib/ and inside it createMintConsume.ts:

 mkdir -p lib